sk4coursera/TidyHAR/CodeBook.md

 # Data
 The tidy data contains the mean values of the combined test data and trainig data computed over subject and activity.
 The dataset contains data for 30 subjects doing 6 activities and with 79 observations for each activity.

-Sample data below shows the first three rows and six columns for Subject "1"
+Sample data for Subject "1":

 ```
   Subject           Activity tBodyAcc.mean.X tBodyAcc.mean.Y tBodyAcc.mean.Z tBodyAcc.std.X